wahabs/Notes-on-Effective-JavaScript/README.md

 # Notes on *Effective JavaScript*

 A study guide intended to supplement anyone's studying of JavaScript, whether through [Herman's book](http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182) or some other source.
 Does not attempt to be neutral or objective on matters of best practice.
-Issues and/or pull requests welcome.

 [license]: ./LICENSE.md